gerhynes/aws-notes/certified-cloud-practitioner/README.md

 AWS Credits generally have an expiry date attached to them.
 Credits can be used for most services but there are exceptions, such as purchasing a domain via Route53.

 ### AWS Partner Network
-The AWS Partenr Network (APN) is a global partner program for AWS.
+The AWS Partner Network (APN) is a global partner program for AWS.
 Joining the APN will open your organization up to business opportunities and gives access to exclusive training and marketing events.

 When joining the APN you can either be a:
 - Consulting Partner - you help companies utilize AWS